berehovskyi/apex-stream/docs/Iterables/Stream.md

 ### `static concat(IObjectIterable iterable1, IObjectIterable iterable2)`

-Returns eagerly concatenated `ObjectStream` whose elements are all the elements of the first `IObjectIterable` followed by all the elements of the second `IObjectIterable`.
+Returns lazily concatenated `ObjectStream` whose elements are all the elements of the first `IObjectIterable` followed by all the elements of the second `IObjectIterable`.

 #### Parameters
 |Param|Description|